pandas-lab/the-ai-political-scientist/README.md

 - Check out the Sonnet 4.6 paper.
 It's legit.
 You get what you pay for.
 - `muh/` model is `Jackrong/Qwen3.5-27B-Claude-4.6-Opus-Reasoning-Distilled-GGUF:Q8.0`
+- Once a job is submitted, it typically takes between 10 and 20 minutes to complete.